hosnemubarak/mailwatcher/README.md

 **⚠️ URL Encoding Required:**
 Some characters must be encoded in the URI: @ → %40, # → %23, : → %3A, & → %26

 That's it!
-The system will automatically process emails every 60 seconds.
+The system will automatically process unread emails every 60 seconds without modifying them on the server.

 ## Manual Setup (Without Docker)